IRS Payment Plans: Different Federal Tax Repayment Plans

 The Federal Government offers several different IRS payment plans or options for people with tax liabilities.
 You can also use these options if you have completed your tax return but can’t afford to pay the tax owed.

 An installment agreement is when you make regular payments on your tax owed to the IRS.
-If you have sufficient income to make payments over time, you should apply for this option.
+If you can't afford to pay your taxes, you should apply for this option.
 There are a few different installment plans.

 With most agreements, you make payments on the whole balance.
 However, there are also partial payment installments where you make payments on a partial balance.